What can I do if my visitation rights are denied in Maryland?

 Answer:

-(2) modify the custody or visitation order to require additional terms or conditions designed to ensure future compliance with the order; or
+• Modify the custody or visitation order to include additional terms to ensure compliance.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.